Power BI vs Tableau: Who takes the win?

 Power BI Visualisations

-Power BI boasts a multitude of robust visualisations, enabling organisations to display their data in the best possible way.
-The drag-and-drop functionality within the solutions makes it easy to pick the best-suited graph, chart, etc.
+- Power BI boasts a multitude of robust visualisations, enabling organisations to display their data in the best possible way.
+The drag-and-drop functionality makes it easy to pick the best-suited graph, chart, etc. You can explore more Power BI visualisations in our blog.

 Tableau Visualisations

 Winner: Tableau.
-For this round, Tableau marginally takes the win with a larger availability of visualisations.
+Tableau marginally takes the win with a larger availability of visualisations.
 However, Power BI’s capabilities are more than enough for most organisations.

 Power BI vs Tableau: Collaboration